patrik999/stream-reasoning-challenge/README.md

         and `traffic-asp` are choosable.
 For `perceptionstream`, currently `perceptionstream-n3`, `perceptionstream-nt`, `perceptionstream-jsonld` and `perceptionstream-asp` are chooseable.

 -   Start stream generation: `http://0.0.0.0:8888/start?frequency=500&replay=true&aggregate=true`
-    -  frequency=500 is update frequency in ms
+    -  frequency=500 is the update frequency in ms
     -  replay=true states that the stream is running infinitely
     -  aggregate=true states that atomt messagess for one (simulation) step are combined and send as a single message